Dynistrios/Koneko_and_Python/README.rst

 Koneko_and_py
 ==========

-Get a prototype bot discord python chatbot !
+Get a method for make a bot discord chatbot in python  !
 The api is not provided